 Over the past year, we have all experienced unprecedented uncertainty within our respective institutions.
 Design historians and practitioners have been called upon to reconfigure and adapt their practice to virtual classrooms, studios and labs.
-Curators, museum professionals and archivists are re-evaluating how to engage with audiences whilst physical collections have been inaccessible.
-We are also confronting ongoing reticence in diversifying the geographies and identities that we teach and research, reimagining the scope of histories of design.
+In this series of events we have called Teaching and Learning, Design History and Practice in the Virtual Space, we have brought together design historians and practitioners, curators, museum professionals and archivists who are re-evaluating how to engage with students and audiences in the virtual space.
+Some are also confronting ongoing reticence in diversifying the geographies and identities that we teach and research, reimagining the scope of histories of design.
 For some, these transitions have been seamless, whilst others have faced overwhelming challenges.

 In this third event of the series we are calling: Virtual Learning: Museums and Heritage.
 For this event we have bought together a number of speakers from Central St Martins, The National Gallery, London, and The Mariners Museum, Newport News, VA

 Subject Area: design teaching and learning virtually

 Sarah Campbell and Judy Willcocks are curators and educators at the Central Saint Martins Museum

 New Methods of Digital Engagement for Young People: The Art History Link-Up Workshop at the National Gallery: a Case Study

 Carlo Corsato, a lecturer is a Teaching and Learning educator at the National Gallery and a part time lecturer at Morley College in London

 Serving the Underserved: Interactive Virtual Field Trips at The Mariners’ Museum & Park

 Jennifer Hackney and Harriet Smith, Harriet is Director of Education for the Museum and Jennifer is a senior educator in Material Culture.